japanantes/api-types-generator/README.md

 ## How to use

-This is a simple sep by step explanation for more details refer to the doc : (_link_).
+This is a simple step by step explanation for more details refer to the doc : [ATGen Docs](https://japanantes.github.io/docs/).

 This library works with `ExpressJS`, you must first configure it as followed :